Full Arch Implants: A Definitive Clinical Guide

 While milling has been a staple of CAD/CAM dentistry for years, 3D printing is introducing exciting new possibilities for full arch restorations.
 This additive manufacturing process allows for the creation of complex geometries and the use of innovative material combinations that are difficult to achieve with subtractive milling.
 For example, the AvaMax™ full-arch restoration system uses this technology to produce prosthetics that are exceptionally strong, lightweight, and comfortable.
 By building the restoration layer by layer, 3D printing can create highly detailed and aesthetic outcomes, pushing the boundaries of what we can offer our patients in terms of both function and a natural appearance.

-The Shift to Digital Impressions
+Goodbye Goop: The Benefits of Digital Impressions

 The move away from goopy, uncomfortable PVS impressions is one of the most welcome changes for patients and clinicians alike.
 Digital impressions taken with an intraoral scanner are faster, more comfortable for the patient, and significantly more accurate.
 These scanners capture a distortion-free 3D image of the patient's mouth and implant positions, which serves as the clean, precise starting point for the entire digital workflow.
 For your practice, this means a more efficient process with no need for physical model storage and the ability to instantly share data with your dental lab.
 For the patient, it means a better overall experience with less time spent in the chair.